gdeubner/Project1/Project1/ReadMe.txt

    Print contents of bag
    P

-   Check out your bag - this willprint the bag, display the cost, and empty the bag C
+   Check out your bag - this will print the bag, display the cost, and empty the bag C

    Quit